Guide to Business Credit Scores

 Small business lenders rely on business credit scores from multiple credit rating agencies to decide whether or not to make loans to small businesses.
 The business credit score also helps lenders determine the size of a loan they are willing to make.
 Lenders look at factors like whether your business has been paying previous debts on time, how quickly you pay suppliers and how much revenue you’ve been bringing in over time.

-Business credit scores provide them with precalculated ways of determining the “creditworthiness” of a business.
+Business credit scores provide them with recalculated ways of determining the “creditworthiness” of a business.
 High scores mean a business has been diligent in making payments to others while a low score sends up a red flag.
 Lenders need to know how likely it is that a business will repay the loan they are granting on a timely basis.
 The various rating agencies provide historical information that the lenders can access prior to making their lending decisions.

 Like it or not, business credit scores are an important tool most small business lending companies use to decide whether or not you will get the loan you need.
 Most of the time, lenders consider both personal credit scores and business credit scores, paying attention to all the factors discussed above.

-Your small business credit history also follows you from one business to another and records may become inaccurate over time so it is a good idea to maintain detailed records, even if one business closes and you open another one.
+Your small business' credit history also follows you from one business to another and records may become inaccurate over time so it is a good idea to maintain detailed records, even if one business closes and you open another one.

 What is a “Good” Business Credit Score?